I see that an Owner Draw was made, but funds have not yet settled to my account. Why does the direct deposit process take so long?

 I have a friend that lives near my property and told me there is a problem with my property.
 Why didn’t Northpoint contact me about this problem?

-Northpoint provides inspections to the property approximately every 90 days.
+Northpoint provides inspections to the property periodically.
 With some properties, Northpoint will provide inspections more frequently if there are preexisting concerns.
 In between those inspections, the only way Northpoint would know about problems at the property are if the renter called to report the problem or some other person such as a friend noticed the problem.
 Typically, Northpoint is able to catch and address the majority of concerns that are not reported by the renter through the inspections.
 However, there are issues that arise in between inspections.
 If your friend has reported an issue, please simply let your property manager know and he or she will address the issue promptly.

 There is a charge for maintenance on my accounting statement that I did not authorize.
 Why would this happen?